joshStillerman/MARTE-Docker/README.md

   - installs all at top
   - environment persist across commands
   - separate RUN commands are good because then things can be changed without redoing everything
-- construct the lev tree (or copy it in)
+- configure lev tree to do something
+- make a tree that actually calls simulink
 - write directions

 Link to Gabriele's directions: